 The verse said, “Enoch walked with God; then he was no more, because God took him.”

 2 Kings 2:11 on the other hand, told of the moments that occurred when God was about to take Elijah to heaven, and was about to leave behind his successor Elisha .

 It said, “As they continued walking and talking, a chariot of fire and horses of fire separated the two of them, and Elijah ascended in a whirlwind into heaven.”

 Why did God take Enoch and Jeremiah?

 Mary has no original sin, therefore, Her body is incorruptible and She cannot be subjected to ordinary human death.
-More than that God loves Mary so much, as Mary pleased God so much, that surely God wouldn’t allow His Mother to go through the same death that an ordinary man (in his fallen nature) go through.
+More than that God loves Mary so much, as Mary pleased God so much, that God wouldn’t allow His Mother to go through the same death that an ordinary man (in his fallen nature) would go through.